 I found this lens to consistently focus accurately, which is the number one requirement of an AF system.
 A quiet shhhhh and some clicks are audible during autofocusing.

 Normal is for the scene to change size in the frame (sometimes significantly) as the focus is pulled from one extent to the other, referred to as focus breathing, a change in focal length resulting from a change in focus distance.
-Focus breathing negatively impacts photographers intending to use focus stacking techniques, videographers pulling focus, and anyone very critically framing while adjusting focus.
-With a very significant focus distance range, this lens produces a big change in subject size through a full extent focus distance adjustment.
+Focus breathing negatively impacts photographers intending to use focus stacking techniques, videographers pulling focus, and anyone critically framing while adjusting focus.
+With a significant focus distance range, this lens produces a big change in subject size through a full extent focus distance adjustment.

 This lens features a focus distance range limit switch that, in addition to enabling the full focus distance range, allows distance selection to be limited to 0.97-1.64' (.295-.5m) and 1.64' (0.5m) - ∞, with the narrower ranges potentially decreasing focus lock times (reduced hunting).